lucasvmiguel/stock-api/README.md

 ## Description

-A Stock API is a REST API written in Golang where products (with stock) can be created, read, updated and deleted.
+A Stock API is a REST API written in Go where products can be created, read, updated and deleted.

-To modify a product's stock, you will have to update the `stock_quantity` field.

 Note: _This API has been configured for `development` environment.
 To use in a `production` environment, further setup will be required._